 Some of these compressors are equipped with a pressure gauge on the discharge line, one that will tell the user what the pressure is in the device which the compressor is pumping air into.
 This type would be suitable for you, I think.

 The issue will be one of speed.
 I don't know how much compressed air a stand up paddle board requires.
-If it is a significant volume, then you may have to run the small compressor for some time to get the air pressure required into the paddle board.
+If it is a significant volume, then you may have to run the small compressor for some time to get the air pressure required into the paddle board in the volume needed to give the board the rigidity it should have.